fahadash/ashscan/docs/Writing-Addin.md

 There are two addin projects inside Projects/Addins.
 Deploying addins is simple, you just copy the DLL of an addin along with dependencies into the appdir/addins directory and reload your app.

 ### Lets Go
 Here is how a typical addin is written.
+We will write a simple Hello World Addin

 #### Start a new Addin Class Library Project
 Each Addin is a DLL created using C# Library Project.
 In Visual Studio start a new project, in the project type choose 'Class Library' (we prefer you use C# as your language, but you could use any .NET language)